Gordon (ACT)

 The economic profile demonstrates exceptional strength, placing the area among the top 10% nationally based on comprehensive AreaSearch income analysis

-The suburb of Gordon has a median taxpayer income of $67,947 and an average income of $74,774 according to the latest postcode level ATO data aggregated by AreaSearch for the financial year 2023.
-This is higher than national averages, with ACT's median income being $72,206 and average income $85,981.
-Based on a Wage Price Index growth of 9.26% since FY2023, estimated incomes for September 2025 would be approximately $74,239 (median) and $81,698 (average).
-According to the 2021 Census, Gordon's household, family, and personal incomes rank between the 84th and 88th percentiles nationally.
-Income distribution shows that 34.5% of individuals earn between $1,500 - $2,999, consistent with broader trends in the area at 34.3%.
-Economic strength is evident with 36.4% of households earning high weekly incomes exceeding $3,000, supporting increased consumer spending.
-Housing accounts for 13.7% of income, and residents rank within the 85th percentile for disposable income.
-The area's SEIFA income ranking places it in the 7th decile.
+The suburb of Gordon has a median taxpayer income of $67,947 and an average income of $74,774 according to the latest postcode level ATO data aggregated by AreaSearch for financial year 2023.
+This is higher than the national averages of $72,206 (median) and $85,981 (average) in the Australian Capital Territory.
+Based on Wage Price Index growth of 9.26% since financial year 2023, estimated incomes as of September 2025 would be approximately $74,239 (median) and $81,698 (average).
+According to 2021 Census figures, household, family, and personal incomes in Gordon rank between the 84th and 88th percentiles nationally.
+Income distribution shows that 34.5% of individuals earn between $1,500 and $2,999, consistent with broader trends across the area at 34.3%.
+Strong earnings are evident as 36.4% of households achieve high weekly earnings exceeding $3,000.
+Housing accounts for 13.7% of income, and residents rank in the 85th percentile for disposable income.
+The suburb's SEIFA income ranking places it in the 7th decile.

 Frequently Asked Questions - Income